cavo789/blog/blog/2024/03/30/linux-fzf-introduction/index.md

 ## Getting a list of files

 Imagine you wish to display the content of a file so, you start to type `cat ` and, oh, you don't remember well the exact filename.
-By pressing <kbd>CTRL</kbd>+<kbd>T</kbd> you'll get a list of files from the current directory and sub-directories:
+By pressing <kbd>CTRL</kbd>+<kbd>T</kbd> you'll get a list of files from the current directory and subdirectories:

 ![Using CTRL-T](./images/ctrl_t.png)